Super Lawyers

 What Are Cord Blood Gases?

-To understand what cord blood gases are, it's helpful to know how the placenta supplies oxygen and nutrition to a baby in the womb.
+To understand what cord blood gases are, it’s helpful to know how the placenta supplies oxygen and nutrition to a baby in the womb.
 A fetus relies on the mother for oxygen and carbon dioxide exchange.
-A developing baby does not breathe in the same way they would after birth.
+A developing baby does not breathe like it would after birth.

 The placenta uses gas exchange to supply them with oxygen that comes from the mother's blood.
 After the mother's blood is oxygenated, it is absorbed by the placenta's capillaries.

-The capillaries will then deliver the blood to the placenta's main artery where it is finally transferred to the baby.
+The capillaries will then deliver the blood to the placenta’s main artery, which is finally transferred to the baby.

 Why Are Core Blood Gases Important to Access a Newborn?

-When the baby is born, the umbilical artery briefly retains information about the baby's current condition, referred to as blood cord gases.
-Doctors clamp the umbilical cord within seconds after birth to be able to measure the level of acidity inside the umbilical artery.
+When the baby is born, the umbilical artery briefly retains information about the baby’s condition, referred to as blood cord gases.
+Doctors clamp the umbilical cord within seconds after birth to measure acidity inside the umbilical artery.

 The question is how much oxygen the baby was getting.
-Analyzing cord blood gas levels is often the best indicator of hypoxia or ischemia during the delivery period.
+Analyzing cord blood gas levels is often the best indicator of hypoxia or ischemia during delivery.

-The results of the analysis can show how healthy the baby is and determine if they have a birth injury.
+Cord gas interpretation can show how healthy the baby is and determine whether it has a birth injury.

-It is also important to get accurate results.
+Accurate results are also essential.
 This is why the cord must be clamped quickly.
 Waiting even 45 seconds will skew the results due to chemicals changing in the artery.

 What Is Base Excess?